mediascience/java-promise/README.md

 The more interesting case is to create a promise that is not complete.
 An incomplete promise is a future that can be chained to any number of continuations.
+Note the use of Either to complete the final two promises.

 ```java
 final AtomicInteger vcap = new AtomicInteger();